deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Unlike the Whitecrest enclave, the Commune of Females wasn't a single architecturally planned building but several, built organically over the centuries as the needs of the females had changed and as available funds and labour had dictated.
 Not that the females were ever short on either funds or labour thanks to the thousands of attention-hungry males who lived in the city outside their walls.

 Still, at some point a senior Mother had declared that the entrance to the commune needed to be something both imposing and beautiful, and so an appropriately grand building, far wider than it was tall, had been constructed.
-From the outside, its most striking features were its sweeping white stone stairs and the doors at their top – huge Takwood things with borders of angular geometric silver filigree that were only ever opened for important occasions.
+From the outside, its most striking features were its sweeping white stone stairs and the doors at their top---huge Takwood things with borders of angular geometric silver filigree that were only ever opened for important occasions.
 The actual *entrances* were the rather more discreet though similarly decorated frosted-glass sliding doors to either side, one of which whispered open for him as he approached, and was ignored as he passed through.

 Impressive though it was outside, Regaari had always thought that the inside of the commune's grand building was by far more beautiful.